nonecupcake/110.one/docs/R02/README.md

 # LuoFeixiang's Journal

-—— Remember all the good things in your life.
+—— Time will punish everyone who does not love to document life.